-Agreement is anathema in Washington except for one thing: the acceptance of government hypocrisy.
+Agreement is off limits in Washington except for one thing: the acceptance of government hypocrisy.
 Bills, policies, programs, and agencies conflict with competing and often pointless goals that cost us money and ensure our taxes go to waste.
+That’s before we get to the lies, misinformation, and outright disinformation that characterize business as usual in our nation’s Capitol.

 #1: Both parties agree we are still recovering from one of the worst recessions in decades, our debt is soaring, and we continue to spend billions on people and countries that hate us.